rogerkeays/shotput/README.md

 ## Extracting Secret Keys From QR Codes

-`zbarimg` can be used to decode any QR code.
+`zbarimg` can be used to decode QR codes.
 Save the QR code as an image file, and run:

     sudo apt install zbar-tools
     zbarimg $file